MuriloRoque/marthas_rescue_shooter_game/docs/gdd.md

 ** battle **

-Boss: "This is the end of the road for you!"
+Hermann (Boss): "This is the end of the road for you!"
 Martha: "It is the end of the road, but not for me!"

 ** BOSS battle **